 Edible, fragrant, low growing groundcover that looks stunning creeping over rocks or paving.
 Attracts beneficial pollinators into the garden.
 It is drought tolerant, prefers full sun, and great for covering unsightly areas.

+Roman Chamomile is a cold hardy perennial that returns each year.
 An ancient and delightful medicinal herb grown for Chamomile tea, a gentle skin tonic, and an aromatic lawn.
-Easy to grow and a beneficial groundcover.
-Cold Hardy Perennial which returns every year.
+Easy to grow and a beneficial ground-cover.
 Do not sow on a windy day!